Evaluating the ROI of Moving to a Decision Engine for Risk Management

 Cost Implications: Decisimo

-By transitioning to Decisimo:
+By moving to Decisimo:

 • Monthly Subscription Fee: $1,500